ashaninBenjamin/base-dev-box/README.md

     host $ git submodule init
     host $ git submodule update
     host $ vagrant up

+Note: if you are using Linux you should install the paskages before vagrant up:

+    host $ sudo apt-get install nfs-kernel-server nfs-common host $ vagrant up

 ## What's In The Box

 * RVM